-On Windows, ClearCase conceals the nature of its symbolic links from other programs, so what is actually a single file appears to be two different files to other programs.
-This situation creates an issue for eMake's versioning mechanism as it tracks two separate chains of revisions for one underlying entity; a job's view of the file can get out of sync and lead to build failures. --emake-clearcase=symlink interfaces directly with ClearCase to determine whether a particular ClearCase file is a symbolic link and represents it on the agent as a reparse point, which is the native Windows equivalent of a symbolic link.
-All file operations are redirected to the target of the symbolic link, avoiding synchronization problems.
+On Windows, ClearCase conceals the nature of its symbolic links from other programs, so what is actually a single file appears to be two files to other programs.
+This situation hinders eMake's versioning mechanism as it tracks two separate chains of revisions for one underlying entity.
+A job's view of the file can get out of sync and cause build failures.

-This issue does not occur on UNIX platforms because ClearCase uses native file system support for symbolic links.
+--emake-clearcase=symlink interfaces directly with ClearCase to determine whether a particular ClearCase file is a symbolic link and represents it on the agent as a reparse point, which is the native Windows equivalent of a symbolic link.
+All file operations are redirected to the target of the symbolic link to avoid synchronization problems.
+T his issue does not occur on UNIX platforms, because ClearCase uses native file system support for symbolic links.

-A simple test case:
+Following is a simple test case.